benjamin421/thebenjamin/content/research/causalemergence.md

 ---

 {{< lead >}}
-Last updated — October 2022 | What is the role of redundancy in biological networks, and how does it change over time and across scales of spatial organization?
+Last updated — February 2023 | Providing insight into where interventions at higher scales could have the greatest impact on a biological system at its lower scales.
 {{< /lead >}}

 ## Overview